Posts

 Scroll Indication

-When perusing the content of an article, a scroll progress bar appears, with indicators of heading locations for ease of navigation.
+When perusing the content of an article, a scroll progress bar appears with markers of heading locations for ease of navigation.
 This implementation is inspired by the one on LessWrong.
-Headers are noted and immediately jumpable, and it has two possible appearances that swap out based on breakpoints for a responsive experience best tailored to the user.
+It has two possible appearances that swap out based on breakpoints for a responsive experience best tailored to the user.

 My entire site is fully searchable thanks to the wonderful Pagefind.
 Each page on my site includes well-defined metadata that permits further filtering and exclusion from results as necessary, which is excellent for being able to narrow down a result.

-As Pagefind is implemented client-side as a script, I’ve taken inspiration from David Bushell’s site, and implemented a fallback that does a site-specific search with Google should JavaScript be unavailable.
-I’d have preferred a better, more privacy-adhering search engine, but unfortunately none have indexed by site as well as Google.
+As Pagefind is implemented client-side as a script, I’ve taken inspiration from David Bushell’s site and implemented a fallback that does a site-specific search with DuckDuckGo should JavaScript be unavailable.
 I’ve also added in support for URL query parameters thanks to Kristof Zerbe’s post about it.

 404 Handling